 Today, I heard another partner at a professional services firm express a desire to “have a brand like Apple.”
 Every time I hear that request I chuckle.
 Why?
-Because so many people do not know how unique Apple is and how Apple’s brand came to be Apple’s brand.

 - What do you like about Apple’s brand?

 - What makes the Apple brand so powerful?

 - How is Apple’s brand aligned with your strategic direction?

 - What do you think it would take to translate Apple’s brand to your firm?

 The answers to number one come quickly and usually are focused on words like “cool,” “different,” “creative,” “innovative.”
 The answer to number two often evolves around the “products.”
 When we get to number three, the answers aren’t as free-flowing.
 I hear things like “growth,” “innovation,” and “hiring the best.”
 At number four, the conversation is getting really quiet.
 I hear things like “cool office designs,” “more whitespace in marketing materials” and “be more innovative.”
 The reason numbers three and four are so difficult for partners to answer is because Apple’s brand does not translate to the professional services world very easily, if at all.
 Why?